Applying for reimbursement for a car seat

 If you need to replace your child car seat or booster seat, you can apply to ICBC for reimbursement of the cost.

-• ICBC Collision, Comprehensive and Specified Perils coverage or
+- ICBC Collision, Comprehensive or Specified Perils coverage, or

 Reimbursement application requirements

 You will need to complete a